JudgeSi/saucelabs-challenge/magnificent-monitor/README.md

 Therefore the following **design decisions** were taken:
 * no reliance on a database, everything is persisted in-memory using Java utilities.
-* reliance on a rich domain model and services.
-This showcases my coding style and would theoretically allow to easily extend the monitors functionality.
+* reliance on a 'rich' domain model.
+This is in line with my coding style and would theoretically allow to easily extend the monitors functionality.
 * The monitor is not implemented to just monitor the health of the `magnificent-server`, but rather can be configured to monitor any other server also.
 * Since the requirements on the timeframes for the health reports are very vague, they are configurable.
-* The message which this monitor logs should be machine readable, for later analyses.
+* The message which this monitor logs should be machine readable, for later analysis.
 They are therefore written in json format.
-* implementation is done as a spring boot app, for testing, reliability & scheduling.
+* implementation is done as a spring boot app, to allow for easy testing, reliability & scheduling capabilities.
 The embedded webserver is not started though.

 ## 4. Functionality
 Based on the challenge and the design goals the following functionality was decided upon.